A Year in the Life of a Student

 - November holds the last few weeks of classes in our 12-week semester system.
 Students may start to feel anxious about the end of the semester as it quickly approaches, while deadlines for term papers and final exams loom on the horizon.

 - Some students may have found their niche on campus at this point, while others are still exploring options.
-Still others may be questioning whether or not they fit in at all.
+Others may be questioning whether or not they fit in at all.
 Some may be thinking about whether they want to return in the winter semester.

 - Around this time of year, some students start to think about their living arrangements for second year because they hear that their friends at other schools are doing this.
 Students may consider applying in the winter semester to live on campus again next year, or decide to look for a place off campus.